jressey/engventory/README.md

 # Engventory

-Purpose: To enumerate skills and consolidate resources associated with success in Software Engineering Leadership
+Purpose: To enumerate skills and consolidate resources associated with success in Technology Leadership